hazelgrove/hazel/docs/Updating-OCaml-Version.md

 - `opam update`

-- Determine the latest version of Ocaml supported by the current branch.
+- Determine the latest version of OCaml supported by the current branch.

     `opam upgrade --update-invariant --dry-run --no`

-  - The curent version (`OLD-VERSION`) of Ocaml and the latest version (`NEW-VERSION`) supported by the current toolchain are the versions reported for the `ocaml` or `ocaml-base-compiler` package.
+  - The curent version (`OLD-VERSION`) of OCaml and the latest version (`NEW-VERSION`) supported by the current toolchain are the versions reported for the `ocaml` or `ocaml-base-compiler` package.